-With these all-season tires from Bridgestone, you’ll find you have more control over your Honda Accord and maybe even be surprised by the handling, precision and improvement of your driving.
+With these all-season tires from Bridgestone, you have more control over your Honda Accord and maybe even be surprised by the handling, precision and improvement of your ride in all weather conditions.

-What’s one of the best things about purchasing these tires?
-If purchased from Bridgestone or a licensed retailer, you get a 90-day buy and try guarantee for a full refund or exchange after if you aren’t completely happy.
+What’s the best thing about purchasing this tires set?
+If the tire is purchased from Bridgestone or a licensed retailer, you get a 90-day buy and try guarantee for a full refund or exchange after if you aren’t completely happy with these tires.

-The Potenza was engineered with control, response and cornering in mind on both wet and dry roads.
-You’ll be very happy with these all-season tires that provide excellent braking even under high speeds.
+The Potenza radial tire was engineered with control, response and cornering on both wet and dry conditions.
+You’ll be very happy with these rubber compound tires that provide excellent braking even under high speeds.

-- While they aren’t the Turanza, which is known to offer a quiet ride, it still does reduce a lot of road noise.
+- While they aren’t the Turanza all-season tire, it still does reduce a lot of road noise.

 What to Look for When Buying the Best Tires for Honda Accord

-The tread of the tire is also highly important.
+The tread of the tire is also highly important, as this aspect determines traction in whatever conditions.
 Treads come in three different categories: symmetrical, asymmetrical and directional.

 Symmetrical tires are the more affordable of the three because they are easier to manufacture.
 However, they don’t offer quite as much security and stability on wet roads or sand/gravel than the other two due to the design.

 Asymmetrical tires are what we commonly see, and they feature inner and outer zones.
-They handle very well on various terrains and are often used on all-season tires.
+They handle and grip very well on various terrains and are often used on all-season tires.

-Directional treads are most seen on snow tires and sports cars because they offer the highest traction.
+You’ll see directional treads on snow tires because they offer the highest traction.

 Your Driving Style